kk2457791/Fake-news-detector/README.md

    - Use this feedback to improve the model over time
    - Implement a simple dashboard to show community feedback stats

-## Presentation Tips for the Hackathon

-1. **Demo Preparation:**
-   - Prepare a few example articles (both real and fake) to demonstrate during your presentation
-   - Make sure your demo can work offline in case of connectivity issues
-   - Have screenshots ready as a backup

-2. **Key Points to Cover:**
-   - The social problem your project addresses
-   - Your technical approach and architecture
-   - ML model features and accuracy
-   - Live demo of the application
-   - Future enhancements you would make with more time

-3. **Technical Challenges:**
-   - Be prepared to discuss the challenges you faced and how you overcame them
-   - Highlight any clever solutions or optimizations you implemented

 ## Troubleshooting